Home / Specifications / cdsc-wg1-02 - Client Registration

 • updates_requested - Array[ClientUpdateRequest] - If submitting a Client Update with a type value of client_submission, this value MUST be a list of Client Update Request objects with field values matching the field values in the corresponding server_request Client Update Request objects, and description or submitted_uri values being the Client’s submission response to the Server’s request for that field.

-• related_uri - URL or null - If submitting a Client Update with a type value of support_request, this value MAY be a URL to the relevant API endpoint for the support request.
+• related_uri - URL or null - If submitting a Message with a type value of support_request, this value MAY be a URL to the relevant API endpoint for the support request.
 If there is no relevant API endpoint, the Client MUST set this value as null.

 Servers MUST reject requests with a 400 Bad Request response when a Client submits an incomplete request or the submitted values are invalid.
-For valid POST requests from Clients, Servers MUST respond with a 201 Created response with an updated JSON object of the complete current Client Update object.
-When committing Client Updates created by Clients, Servers MUST populate the following fields in addition to the Client’s submitted fields:
+For valid POST requests from Clients, Servers MUST respond with a 201 Created response with a JSON object of the complete newly created Message object.
+When committing Messages created by Clients, Servers MUST populate the following fields in addition to the Client’s submitted fields:

-• uri - URL - The endpoint where the Client can retrieve the newly created Client Update object.
+• uri - URL - The endpoint where the Client can retrieve the newly created Message object.

 • read - boolean - Always set to true.